zhengjunyao-work/arc24/docs/modeling/Iteration_16_next_steps.md

 But in essence both solutions need to build a good representation of the problem internally.
 That is only achieved by training in a big number of examples.
 It is possible that the same model could do both tasks.

+A stronger model, trained on more tasks, will likely benefit more from test-time fine-tuning because it has a better initial problem representation.

+The writing code approach seems more appealing and general, but it will involve more changes and I believe I should try at least a few weeks the strategy of creating synthetic data.

 ## Results

 ## Conclusion